-The open bus parking area to the west of the bus depot could accommodate a contemporary 3-4 storey building, using the junction of West End Road/Portman's Walk as the principal design focus to create a landmark building.
-Development in this location should have an elevation design which would address both West End Road and Portman Walk, acknowledging both roads with principal frontages.
-Some spacing/stepping down would be required to address the change in scale of the former bus depot to ensure the locally listed bus shed is not dominated by the new development.

-There is an existing surface water sewer in Anglian Water's ownership within the boundary of the site and the site layout should be designed to take this into account.
+- 5.201 The open bus parking area to the west of the bus depot could accommodate a contemporary 3-4 storey building, using the junction of West End Road/Portman's Walk as the principal design focus to create a landmark building.
+Development in this location should have an elevation design which would address both West End Road and Portman's Walk, acknowledging both roads with principal frontages.
+Some spacing/stepping down would be required to address the change in scale of the former bus depot to ensure the locally listed bus shed is not dominated by the new development. - 5.202 There is an existing surface water sewer in Anglian Water's ownership within the boundary of the site and the site layout should be designed to take this into account.
 This existing infrastructure is protected by easements and should not be built over or located in private gardens where access for maintenance and repair could be restricted.
 The existing sewers should be located in highways or public open space.
-If this is not possible a formal application to divert Anglian Water's existing assets may be required.

-The site allocation is within 250m of a safeguarded waste use site in the Suffolk Minerals and Waste Local Plan.
-It should be demonstrated, in consultation with Suffolk County Council, that the development of the site allocation does not prevent the waste facility from operating as normal, and that the users of the proposed development are not adversely impacted by the presence of the nearby waste facility.

-The site allocation is within 250m of a safeguarded mineral site in the Suffolk Minerals and Waste Local Plan.
+If this is not possible a formal application to divert Anglian Water's existing assets may be required. - 5.203 The site allocation is within 250m of a safeguarded waste site in the Suffolk Minerals and Waste Local Plan.
+It should be demonstrated, in consultation with Suffolk County Council, that the development of the site allocation does not prevent the waste facility from operating as normal, and that the users of the proposed development are not adversely impacted by the presence of the nearby waste facility. - 5.204 The site allocation is within 250m of a safeguarded mineral site in the Suffolk Minerals and Waste Local Plan.
 At the planning application stage the developer of these sites should demonstrate, in consultation with Suffolk County Council, that the development does not prevent the mineral facility from operating as normal, and that the users of the proposed development are not adversely impacted by the presence of the nearby minerals facility.

-New Policy West End Road Surface Car Park (IP015)
+POLICY SP39 West End Road Surface Car Park (IP015)

-Crown copyright and database right 2018.
+© Crown copyright and database right 2018.
 OS 100021566.
 Ipswich Borough Council.
+Mud Oursale Note of Book (Council Council Council

-New Policy West End Road Surface Car Park (IP015)
+Policy SP39 West End Road Surface Car Park (IP015)

-Land is allocated (1.22ha) for mixed residential and long stay car parking uses in accordance with the Portman Quarter vision outlined in the IP-One Area Action Plan Policy SP13 and as identified on the IP-One Area Action Plan Inset Policies Map at West End Road Surface Car Park (IP015).
+Land is allocated (1.22ha) for mixed residential and long stay car parking uses in accordance with the Portman Quarter vision outlined in the IP-One Area Action Plan Policy SP17 and as identified on the IP-One Area Action Plan Inset Policies Map at West End Road Surface Car Park (IP015).